Lightstreamer/Lightstreamer-example-MPNStockList-client-android/README.md

 <i>NOTE: not all the functionalities of the Lightstreamer Android Java client are exposed by the classes listed above.
 You can easily expand those functionalities using the [Android Client API](http://www.lightstreamer.com/latest/Lightstreamer_Allegro-Presto-Vivace_6_0_Colosseo/Lightstreamer/DOCS-SDKs/sdk_client_android/doc/API-reference/index.html) as a reference.
 If in trouble check out the [specific Lightstreamer forum](http://forums.lightstreamer.com/forumdisplay.php?33-Android-Client-API).</i>

 <!-- END DESCRIPTION lightstreamer-example-mpnstocklist-client-android -->

+## Install

+If you want to install a version of this demo pointing to your local Lightstreamer Server and running into an [Adroid Virtual Device](http://developer.android.com/tools/devices/emulator.html), follow these steps:

+* Note that, as prerequisite, the [Lightstreamer - Stock- List Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java) has to be deployed on your local Lightstreamer Server instance.
+Please check out that project and follow the installation instructions provided with it.
+* Launch Lightstreamer Server.
+* Download the `deploy.zip` file that you can find in the [deploy release](https://github.com/Weswit/Lightstreamer-example-StockList-client-android/releases) of this project and extract the `Android_StockListDemo_Basic.apk` file.
+* Locate or install the [Android SDK](http://developer.android.com/sdk/index.html)
+* Install the `Android_StockListDemo_Basic.apk` in your emulator:
+  * Execute the emulator (Android SDK/SDK Manager->Tools->Manage AVDs...->New then Start)
+  * Open the console and move to the platform-tools folder of SDK directory.
+  * Then type the following command:
+    ```
+    adb install [.apk path]
+    ```
+* Look up the demo in your virtual device and launch it.

+<i>Note that the demo targets the Lightstreamer server @ http://10.0.2.2:8080 since 10.0.2.2 is the special alias to your host loopback interface.</i>

 ## Build